pozorfluo/build-your-own-lisp/README.md

 ---
 ## hmap.c
-> Based on the work and publications of the Abseil Team, Daniel Lemire,
+> Based on the work of the Abseil Team and publications of Daniel Lemire,
-> Peter Kankowski, Malte Skarupke.
+> Peter Kankowski, Malte Skarupke, Maurice Herlihy, Nir Shavit,
+> Moran Tzafrir.

 Implement a hash map for lispy / LispEnv